superdweebie/authentication-module/README.md

 A simple zend framework 2 authentication module.
 This module is enables AJAX authentication.

+For a dojo based client that consumes this authenticaion service, see superdweebie/authModuleJsClient.

 Module is also configured to use Sds accessControl if desired.

+#Release Information

+I'm pleased to annouce that authModule has reached some degree of stability!
+This is therefore release 0.1.

 #Installation